-Communication Skills: Visual communication, visual storytelling, public speaking, and other tools will be provided for our practice in Video and Emerging Design.
+Communication Skills: Visual communication, visual storytelling, public speaking, and other tools will be provided for our practice in Augmented Reality (AR), Video, and Emerging Design.

-Empirical & Quantitative Skills: All Main Projects have a final video output and goal associated with completion of the project.
+Empirical & Quantitative Skills: The Main Project has a final video output and goal associated with completion of the project.
 We will define the problems, develop plans, research, and analyze possible outcomes, before implementing individual solutions.

 Collaboration & Teamwork: Collaboration and Communication between peers is encouraged.
-Please, clearly communicate what each student has contributed to the project.
+Please, clearly communicate what each student has contributed to the project in cases of collaboration on Main Project or Mini-Objectives.
 Share responsibilities and coordinate with each other for effective teamwork and productive efforts can be made.
 If a presentation is the final outcome, you must share half of the final presentation workload.